SamAbr/Dice-Experiment-Probability-Analysis-in-R/README.md

-# 🎲 Dice Probability Distribution Analysis 🎲
+# 🎲 Dice Experiment Probability Analysis 🎲

 ## Overview
 Welcome to the **Dice Probability Distribution Analysis** project!
 Ever wondered about the fascinating probabilities behind rolling two dice?
 In this project, we delve into the world of dice and analyze various random variables like: